-The Association is a mutual insurance provider and the environmental footprint is therefore limited as the products, in the form of insurance cover, do not have an environmental impact.
-The Association's impact on climate and the environment is therefore primarily connected to business travel made by the limited number of staff.
+The Association is a mutual insurance provider and the environmental footprint is therefore limited.
+The Association's impact on climate and the environment is primarily connected to business travel made by the limited number of staff.

 In respect of Gard's own operations and reduction of emissions, there is an increased focus on reducing air travels for internal meetings by more extensively using Microsoft Teams meetings for this purpose.